• Skip to primary navigation

 Storing

-This lemon blueberry loaf is best when it's fresh, but if stored properly, it'll still taste delicious at a later date.
+This lemon bread is best when it's fresh, but if stored properly, it'll still taste delicious at a later date.
 Here's how to store it:

 Room temperature – it will stay fresh for 2 days in an airtight container.
 Place a paper towel on the bottom of the container to absorb excess moisture.